RamezIssac/django-erp-framework/docs/source/getting_started/components.rst

 Reporting engine itself was moved from this package to be an independent package `Django Slick Reporting <https://github.com/ra-systems/django-slick-reporting>`_

-Ra framework, away from the calculation itself, holds functionality of organizing the reports and create html widgets out of those reports, which can be controlled . and by default support showing results in tables, and different kinds of charts, all in speed.
+Django ERP framework, apart from the calculation itself, holds functionality of organizing the reports and create html widgets out of those reports, which can be controlled . and by default support showing results in tables, and different kinds of charts, all in speed.